kimjoar/writings/integration-tests.md

 }
 ```

-With this, relatively simple, abstraction, we can do a lot of powerful
+With this, relatively simple, abstraction we can do a lot of powerful
 stuff in our tests.
 Let's look at a new example were we interact with
 the view and have several AJAX requests: